animegasan/mikwrt/README.md

 ## Version
 ### Version Beta
 * **0.1:**
+   - Dashboard
      - Do not use a password to log into LuCi
      - Web Interface access via WAN or LAN
      - Language using English
      - Time zone using WIB (Indonesia)
+   - Services
+     - AdGuard Home
+     - Disk Manager
+     - WAN MAC Address

 ---